dyanabutler/writing-samples/README.md

 # Who Am I
-My name is Dyana Butler, and I am a professional technologist and writer.
+I am a professional technologist and writer.
 I find passion in creating engaging content by developing unique story angles, conducting research, interviewing sources, and optimizing content for SEO

 ## What's In Here